jinkya/Angular-6-Notes/README.md

 	Incremental improvment			Not really related to Angular 2 No complete rewrite!

-	Back in 2015/16 wa complte rewrite
+	Back in 2015/16 was complete rewrite
 	Angular js was the first framework to really make SPA and better way of maniulating DOM Angular 2 was complete rewrite to fix many of angular problems mostly performance So ANgular 2 And higher are known as just Angular